Gowri Munjal

-Gowri Munjal (born 9 August 1985) is an Indian actress and model.
-She has frequently appeared in South Indian films and is probably best known for her performance as Mahalakshmi Somaraju in her debut film Bunny.
+Gowri “Sonali” Munjal is a former Indian actress and model who primarily worked in Telugu and Kannada films.
+She is probably best known for her performance as Mahalakshmi Somaraju in her debut film Bunny.

 Career

 When she moved to Mumbai to pursue a career in acting, she got to know, that the producers of the Telugu film Bunny were looking for a new face to play the leading female role opposite Allu Arjun.
 She met the producers and immediately got the role of Mahalakshmi Somaraju, eventually becoming an actress.
 The film went to become a box office hit, after which she received acting offers from other South Indian film industries as well.
 She debuted in Kannada in the same year with the film Namma Basava, whilst in Telugu she played leading roles in Sri Krishna 2006 and Gopi - Goda Meedha Pilli.